 Acting Instructor-Graduate Student (AI-GS) appointments must be approved by both the Graduate Division Associate Dean for Student Support and the Academic Senate’s Committee on Courses of Instruction (COCI) before the appointment can be formally offered to the student and entered into HCM.
 COCI has final authority to approve these cases.

 Qualifications for an AI-GS Appointee

 - Be a registered UCB graduate student during the semester of service as an AI-GS (does not apply to Summer Session appointees unless registration is required for filing purposes.)

 - Be advanced to doctoral candidacy.

-- Demonstrated ability as a teacher whose expertise is appropriate to the course, with a minimum of two years (4 semesters) of university- or college-level teaching experience, and at minimum, meet the eligibility criteria of an appointment at the GSI Step II level (Summer teaching experience does not count toward the 2 years or 4 semesters of teaching requirement)
+- Demonstrated ability as a teacher whose expertise is appropriate to the course, with a minimum of two years (4 semesters) of university- or college-level teaching experience, and at minimum, meet the eligibility criteria of an appointment at the GSI Step II level.
+COCI will not consider GSIs for an AI-GS appointment with fewer than four semesters of teaching experience.
+(Summer teaching experience does not count toward the 2 years or 4 semesters of teaching requirement).

 - Be in good academic standing.

 - Course to be taught must be an Upper Division course (100-199).
 Courses below or above 100-199 will absolutely not be considered by COCI.
 (See COCI Handbook 1.1 for guidelines on lower division courses 1-99).

 Required materials to request an AI-GS appointment